Omarelshaer2/printf/README.md

 **Format of the format string**

 The format string is a character string starting and ending with double quotes.
-The format string is composed o zero or more directives; ordinary characters (not %), and conversion specifications, each of which results in fetching zero or more subsequent arguments.
+The format string is composed 0 zero or more directives; ordinary characters (not %), and conversion specifications, each of which results in fetching zero or more subsequent arguments.

 Each conversion specification is introduced by the character **%** and ends with a **conversion specifier**.
 In between there may be (in this order):